lunika/thelia-cli/README.md

 sudo chmod a+x ~/git/thia-cli/bin/thelia
 ```

-You can replace `~/git/thia-cli` with whatever you want.
+You can replace `~/git/thelia-cli` with whatever you want.

 Using
 -----

-Go into a WordPress root folder:
+Go into a Thelia root folder:

 ```
 cd /var/www/thelia/